NataliekohNP/IDAssignment1/readme.txt

 BUilding a website for my Band
-Yoasobi is a 2 person band, I want to make a website for their fans to find out more about them,and to know more about their music. this website also allows them to buy concert tickets for their concert and to keep in touch with the band notifications using their emails
+Yoasobi is a 2 person band, I want to make a website for their fans to find out more about them,and to know more about their music. this website also allows them to buy concert tickets for their concert and to keep in touch with the band notifications through emails.